piensaenpixel/bbva-2016/index-en.md

   <div class="container">
     <h2 class="title-section title-section--inside">About this report</h2>
     <div class="columns columns--2">
-      <p class="paragraph">BBVA in 2016 is a report published every year that presents the most relevant financial and nonfinancial
+      <p class="paragraph">BBVA in 2016 is a report published every year that presents the most relevant financial and non-financial
 information about BBVA Group in 2016, supplemented with other documents and reports published by the Bank.
 The aim is to provide information on the Group’s strategy and performance during the year, with a focus on events that are relevant for our stakeholders.
 For this purpose, BBVA in 2016 is a report which is interconnected with the rest of the annual information through links and references.</p>
       <p class="paragraph">Prepared jointly by the Financial Communication & External Reporting and Responsible Business
-departments, and with the collaboration of different areas and departments in the whole Bank, BBVA in 2016 follows the latest international reporting trends, such as the IIRC Conceptual Framework, the Global Reporting Initiative Sustainability Reporting Guidelines (GRI G4) and the Institute for Social and Ethical Accountability AA1000 standard.</p>
+Departments, and with the collaboration of different areas and departments in the whole Bank, BBVA in 2016 follows the latest international reporting trends, such as the IIRC Conceptual Framework, the Global Reporting Initiative Sustainability Reporting Guidelines (GRI G4) and the Institute for Social and Ethical Accountability AA1000 standard.</p>